 In addition, X-Ray testing serves as a permanent record to the casting’s porosity.
 The testing allows for tractability throughout the manufacturing process.

-Three Reasons to X-Ray Inspection for Casting Porosity
+Four Reasons to Inspect Casting Porosity with X-Ray

 From the design stage through production, there are three main reasons why X-Ray inspection is done: